benjvi/terraform-provider-pks/docs/resource_pks_cluster.md

 This resource waits for any actions taken on the cluster to be completed, allowing additional resources to be created that depend on completed cluster creation.

+__CAUTION__: Updates have not been implemented yet, so any modifications to a cluster will cause recreation!

 ## Example Usage

 ```hcl